top of page

 Demo

-Join us for an inspiring professional demo with Melanie Abrantes, where she'll demonstrate the art of turning cork!
+Join us for an exciting professional demo with Cindy Navarro, where she'll demonstrate the art of doing Inlays.

 When & Where

-Our general body meeting is on Saturday, April 12th, from 10 AM - Noon.
+Our general body meetings are on the second Saturday of a month, from 10 AM - Noon.
 The demo will be during the second half of the meeting.
 Please come to the Santa Clara High School Woodshop.

 Meeting agenda: